mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

      - `python3 -m venv venv`
      - `source venv/bin/activate`
 4. Install dependencies (if not already): `pip install -r requirements.txt`
 5. Use existing images from `..image_annotation/images/` (shared directory):
    - Ensure images are in `../image_annotation/images/` (e.g., from image_annotation setup).
    - Or add new images to shared directory:
      - `mkdir -p ../image_annotation/images/` (if doesn't already exist)
      - `cp /path/to/your/images/*.jpg ../image_annotation/images/`
+6. Return to the bounding_box_annotation directory: cd bounding_box_annotation/ (from the root of your cloned repository)

 ### Run the Tool (Both Options):
 1. `python setup_db.py` to initialize the database.